Introduction

 Peppers are commonly grown on black plastic mulch with drip irrigation in the Northeast.
 Planting into raised beds, especially in heavy or poorly drained soils, can also help prevent root rot diseases.
 When transplanting into black plastic mulch, center the transplants in holes to avoid burning stems and damaging or killing seedlings as plastic heats up.
 For best results, 4-8" tall plants should be transplanted on a cloudy, calm day, preferably in the late afternoon.

-Space transplants 12-18 in. apart within rows (67-100 plants per 100 feet of row) and 3-3.5 feet between rows.
-With double rows on plastic, set each row as far apart as the plastic permits, but remember that plants can tip outward (lodge), bringing fruits in contact with bare soil.
+Space transplants 12-18" apart within rows (67-100 plants per 100 feet of row) and 3' between rows.
+With double rows on plastic, space each row 15" or as far apart as the plastic permits, but remember that plants can tip outward (lodge), bringing fruits in contact with bare soil.
 This spacing requires 8,300-14,500 plants per acre.

 Peppers may require staking to minimize lodging and sunscald.
-In each row of plants, drive half a tomato stake (18-24 in. long), 6 in. into the soil between every 4-10 plants.
-Tie polyethylene strings at 8-16 in. heights as plants grow.
+In each row of plants, drive half a tomato stake (18-24" long), 6" into the soil between every 4-10 plants.
+Tie polyethylene strings at 8-16" heights as plants grow.
 Run string from stake to stake; first down one side of the plants, looping and tightening it around each stake, and then back on the opposite side of the plants.
-Leave a 3 ft. gap in the trellis system every 50-100 ft. to facilitate harvesting.
+Leave a 3-4' gap in the trellis system every 50-100' to facilitate harvesting.
 In windy locations, it may be helpful to erect temporary windbreaks such as snow fence.
 Some growers have found improved production with such windbreaks in place.

 Research in the Northeast has shown that pruning peppers is not profitable.